connxio/docs/docs/integrations/adapters/inbound/sftp.md

 <br />
 The following properties are used to configure the adapter:

-- **Polling Interval in Seconds**:Polling interval dictates when files are picked from the SFTP account.
-The minimum interval allowed at this time is 60 seconds.
-You can specify intervals by typing in seconds.
+- **Triggering interval**: Dictates when files are picked from the SFTP account.
+You can choose between two types; Polling interval and Cron.
+Find out what's best suited for you [here](/integrations/triggering-interval).
 - **SFTP Security Configuration**: Reference to the [Security Configuration](/connxio-portal/security-configurations) that contains the relevant connection properties.
 - **Directory**: he directory to pickup files in.
 Files will be deleted after pickup unless CopyMoveFolder is set.
 - **CopyMoveFolder**: Specifies a folder to move files to after pickup and disables deletion of files on pickup if set.
 This is mainly used to keep track of picked up files and can also be used to facilitate separate flows and other integrations.